szaumoor/ZSTweaks/ZSTweaks/component_readme.md

 - Their race is now set to demonic, because they are fiends and not ogres.
 So any effect that targets "demonic" will affect them too.
 I might refine this classification in the future.
 - And just for hoots, because they slumber around slower than molasses, their movement rate was increased by 2.

+This component will also patch the string references in the game that equal exactly to "Ogre Mage" so they become "Oni Mage".
+String references that contain the words "ogre mage" though are not patched because (1) it maximizes compatibility and reduces possible weirdness, and (2) because text surgery is a pain.

 ### Make drow's Magic Resistance lower (configurable) (3150) (IWDEE BGEE BG2EE EET)

 As it says.
 Note that the patching is manual: every drow has to be found and patched individually.
 It will not detect mod-added drow by default.
 Either submit a pull request or notify me of a mod that adds drow, but I cannot promise I will fix anything quickly, especially if I do not plan on using the mod.